 We recommend that you send us both PDF and EPUB files for your books, as we offer our users two display modes: original pages and reflowable text.
-Providing the PDF file for your book will ensure that readers can view the book in its original layout, while the EPUB file will allow them a more customised experience.
-In this case, users will have access to a 'reflowable text' option in addition to the 'original pages' option.
-They will be able to resize the text, change the font and view the book more comfortably on screens of varying sizes.
+Providing the PDF file for your book will ensure that readers can view the book in its original layout, while the EPUB file will allow them a more customizable experience.
+In this case, users will have access to a "reflowable text" option in addition to the "original pages" option.
+They will be able to resize the text, change the font, and view the book more comfortably on screens of varying sizes.
 Most major publishers are supplying EPUB files to us.

 Supported image types